Back to top

 America’s Leading Lawyers for Business

 Paul most enjoys building case strategy and leading trials.
 Whether involved early or brought in late, as clients often ask his firm to do, he works to find winning approaches to tough cases.
 In recent years, he has led trial teams that have defeated ten 9- or 10-figure damages suits against the firm’s defense clients.
-He also has directed trial teams that won six 9-figure verdicts or settlements for our plaintiff clients.
-His firm’s trademark approach is to simplify complex disputes into powerful trial stories and tailor presentations to most effectively educate the decision-maker, whether a jury, judge, or arbitrator.
-In an age of shrinking trial dockets, his firm is regularly in trial in state and federal courts around the country, which allows his teams to continually perfect their creative, strategic, and seamless approach to advocacy.
+He also has directed teams that won six 9-figure verdicts or settlements for our plaintiff clients.
+His firm’s trademark approach is to simplify complex disputes into powerful trial stories and tailor presentations to best educate the decision-maker, whether a jury, judge, or arbitrator.
+In an age of fewer trials, his firm is regularly in trial in state and federal courts.
+This allows his teams to continually perfect their creative, strategic, and seamless approach to trial advocacy.

-Outside of the courtroom, Paul serves as chair of statewide groups that promote the funding, education, and resources of the Texas state judiciary.
-He is honored to be a member of the International Academy of Trial Lawyers, International Society of Barristers, and American Board of Trial Advocates.
+Outside of court, Paul serves as chair of statewide groups that promote the funding, education, and resources of the state judiciary.
+He is honored to be a member of the International Academy of Trial Lawyers, the International Society of Barristers, and the American Board of Trial Advocates.
 He and his wife Patti have seven grown sons.

 Read More